geir54/android-sqrl/README.md

 The app now works with the test code here https://github.com/geir54/php-sqrl.
 Check out http://sqrl.host56.com/ for a demo

+If you need help building the code or have questions come join us in #SQRL on efnet (IRC)

 The old ECC code has been replaced by https://github.com/dazoe/Android.Ed25519 and the code is now really fast

 ####To build